Company Logo - Home Link

 The acronym was coined by Chester Rapkin, a city planning commissioner who published a report in the 1960s called “The South Houston Industrial Area”.

-SoHo is located in Lower Manhattan and can be reached by multiple subway lines.
+SoHo is located in Lower Manhattan.

-Where is SoHo
+map of Where is SoHo is in Manhattan

-By Subway:
+By subway:

 Subway Stations in SoHo NYC